soodoku/wait/README.md

 ![Median Wait Times by Income](figs/loess_median_household_income_dmv_median_wait.png)

 The only consistent pattern we see is with proportion white, with a relatively sharp drop starting around 65% white.
-The median wait time goes from about 11 or so minutes to about 5.
+The median wait time goes from about 11 minutes to about 5.
 The net impact per person may be modest but pooled across a community; the lost minutes may be sizable.

 ![Median Wait Times by Prop.
 White](figs/loess_percentage_of_population_white_dmv_median_wait.png)